tanel/dbmigrate/README.md

 }
 ```

-Migrations are applied in a transactions.
-If any of these fail, the transaction is
-rolled back.

-Also note that migration file names are saved into a table, and the table is used
+Note that migration file names are saved into a table, and the table is used
 later on to detect which migrations have already been applied.
 In other words,
 **don't rename your migration files once they've been applied to your DB**.